trydave/Mentor4Nepal/README.md

 - Have you ever evaluated your past, current, and future in a dark room with absolute silence?
 - Have you ever talked to your parents, and colleagues and validated your thoughts or seek advice?
 - Have you ever tried hobby jobs on the weekend or free time?
+- What is your family legacy in the country?
+- What do your parents want for you?
+- What are your family’s strengths?
+Have you ever completed those skills/expertise to build a strong family business?
+- Have you ever planned for retirement?
+What age, financial figure, and where?
+- Have you ever reversed your life from your retirement plan?
+Age for last kid, the age for marriage, etc

 Career planning: Career planning is a lifelong process, the earlier one does, the better it becomes.
 Target your mid-term and long-term goals, take the next step (might be difficult compared to the easy next step) towards the career goal. </br>
 - Do a proper career research and planning https://icc.ucdavis.edu/research </br>